GitVersion's command line interface can be installed and consumed in many different ways. Read about the options below.

 brew install gitversion

-Switches are available with gitversion -h
+Switches are available with gitversion -h.
+Even though

-the documentation uses a slash /
+the documentation uses a slash / for all switches, you

-need to use a dash -
+need to use a dash - instead, since / is

 interpreted as a root path on POSIX based operating systems.